Large genus bounds for the distribution of triangulated surfaces in moduli space

 We answer Question 3 by proving well distribution results for triangulated surfaces.
+Our answer is with respect to the Teichm\"{u}ller metric (see \cref{metrics}).
 One consequence of our main results (stated in \cref{statement of main results}) is the following simplified answer to Question 3.

-\begin{theorem} In a Teichm\"{u}ller $1$-ball on $\mathcal{M}_g$, there are at most $C^T$ number of $T$-triangle genus $g$ triangulated surfaces where $C$ is a constant independent of $g$ and $T$. \end{theorem}
+\begin{theorem} In a Teichm\"{u}ller $1$-ball in $\mathcal{M}_g$, there are at most $C^T$ number of $T$-triangle genus $g$ triangulated surfaces where $C$ is a constant independent of $g$ and $T$. \end{theorem}

-Henceforth, all generic universal constants will be denoted by $C$. \cref{simplified upper bound} implies that $T$-triangle genus $g$ surfaces are well distributed in the thick part of $\mathcal{M}_g$.
+Henceforth, all generic universal constants will be denoted by $C$.
 In \cite{FKM13}, Fletcher, Kahn and Markovic showed that the number of Teichm\"{u}ller $1$-balls needed to cover the thick part of $\mathcal{M}_g$ is around $g^{2g}$.
 For $g=O(T)$, the number of $T$-triangle genus $g$ surfaces is around $g^{2g}C^T$, which was computed by Budzinski and Louf in \cite{BL19}.
-So if triangulated surfaces are well distributed in moduli space then we would expect there to be around $C^T$ surfaces in each $1$-ball.
-We also prove such a lower bound result (with different constants), which is stated in \cref{statement of main results}.
+In this range, for triangulated surfaces to be well distributed in moduli space means there are around $C^T$ surfaces in each $1$-ball. \cref{simplified upper bound} gives such an upper bound.
+We also prove a lower bound (with different constants), which is stated in \cref{statement of main results}.